 For other options, please visit the Commonwealth of Massachusetts’ vaccine website to locate a clinic and schedule your appointment.
 For community members outside of Massachusetts, please visit the Centers for Disease Control and Prevention’s COVID-19 website for more information about how to obtain your booster.

-Students, faculty, and staff are also required to upload proof of COVID-19 vaccination and booster through their CoVerified account.
+Students, faculty, and staff are also required to upload proof of up to date COVID-19 vaccination status through their CoVerified account.
 Those who have not uploaded their vaccination status will be restricted on campus.

 We will accept the following vaccines:

 Individuals seeking additional information about the COVID-19 vaccine should speak with their primary health care provider or the Regis Center for Health and Wellness.
 Additional information and resources are provided by the Centers for Disease Control and the Massachusetts Department of Public Health.

 Students seeking a medical or disability exemption must complete the Student COVID-19 Vaccine Medical or Disability Exemption Request form and provide supporting documentation from their medical provider.